zsun9/mmbforecastdoc/docs/forecast.md

 ---

 ## Settings
-All changes of the hyperparameters should be made within the section `settings`.
-The important parameters that needs to be checked everytime are as follows
+All changes of the hyper-parameters should be made within the section `settings`.
+The important parameters that needs to be checked every time are as follows

 - `p.vintages`: A string array containing the vintage dates of the model to be estimated; Date format: `yyyy-mm-dd`.
 - `p.scenarios`: A string array containing the scenarios to be estimated.